zak-45/WLEDAudioSync-Chataigne-Module/README.md

 Real Time Music Genre Classification : get real-time music genre predictions based on the analysed audio stream.

+This can be used with or without WLED device.
 ```
 - Send your music from any computer to WLED sound reactive LED.